FinnTune/rtf/README.md

             "panic: concurrent write to websocket connection"
             "Error:  read tcp 127.0.0.1:443->127.0.0.1:43746: use of closed network connection"

-4) Be aware of accidentally sending multiply on a single websocket connection.
+4) Be aware of accidentally sending multiple signals on a single websocket connection.

-5) Test line